samadeusfp/SaCoFa/README.md

 ## How to contact us
 SaCoFa was developed at the Database and Information Systems group of Humboldt-Universität zu Berlin.
 If you want to contact us, just send us a mail at: fahrenks || hu-berlin.de

-## Find out more about our researcj
+## Find out more about our research
 If you wamt find out more about our research, you can visit the following website: https://sites.google.com/view/sfahrenkrog-petersen/start